Global Positioning Systems were invented in the service of imperialism.

 So was the confinement of the mother to the home.

-I am not comfortable with either.
-In our current climate, the residues of 18th-century colonialism that cling to our ideas of mother, of landscape, and of nation are emotive and highly political (mother country, home office, domestic policy).
+Residues of 18th-century colonialism still cling to our ideas of mother, of landscape, and of nation.
+They are emotive and highly political (mother country, home office, domestic policy).
 Romantic literature frequently frames the landscape as mother, but doesn’t leave much room for her as individual within it.

 So, in 2016, I decided to hijack these tools, to talk back to the powers that made them.
 Walking in the landscape, the to and fro of the GPS signal to the satellite echoes an embroidery needle, but one stitching far from the domestic space in which these displays of middle class behaviour were originally prescribed.
 I ‘embroidered’ quotations by forgotten Romantic artist-mothers in picture postcard places, finding new meanings in the relationship between their words and my location.